alkreb/wolf-pack-tracker-au24/docs/getting-started.md

 layout: page
 ---

-# Before you start a tutorial
+# Getting started tutorial

-These are the steps you must do before you can run the tutorials for the **Wolf Pack Tracker**.
+These are the steps you must do before you can run the tutorial for the **Wolf Pack Tracker**.

 Expect this preparation to take about 20 minutes to complete.

 ## Preparing for the tutorials

-To complete the tutorials in this section, you need the following.
+To complete the tutorial, you need the following.
-You might want to open the links in separate brower tabs before you start installing the software.
+You might want to open the links in separate browser tabs before you start installing the software.

 * A [GitHub account](https://github.com)
 * A development system (PC, Mac, or Linux) running a current or